martinatjie/playground/README.md

 - when clicking a link, if the tab is already open, focus on the tab and do not reopen the link
 - whiteboard similar to Miro
 - write a common algorithm in various different programming languages
+- write a Lulu.com book about coding using its API
 - write an own backend programming language that makes a few things that annoy me with C# easier - e.g. lots of words for things are not intuitive enough especially for foreign language speakers and people who don't have any other programming or computer science background.
 It should also make error handling and logging super easy and have cool null handling options.
 - Write your own logging, authentication/authorization, monitoring or error handling middleware
 - Yaml Helper for K8s newbies